Nicholas X. Notias

-Nicholas X. Notias (Νικόλαος Χ. Νοτιάς; born 1966), is a Greek American businessman, shipowner and ship-manager, owner of Seabridge Chartering LLC located in Wall Street, Vice President and director of operations of Independence Maritime Agency Inc. and Trojan Maritime Inc. He's also a large shareholder of the real estate Notias Constructions Company, director of operations of Cardiff Holdings Inc., director of operations of Liverpool Holdings Inc., and until June 2013, the major shareholder and Vice President of the famous Greek football club AEK Athens.
+Nicholas X. Notias (Νικόλαος Χ. Νοτιάς; born 1966) is an American businessman, shipowner and ship-manager, owner of Seabridge Chartering LLC located in Wall Street, Vice President and director of operations of Independence Maritime Agency Inc. and Trojan Maritime Inc. He's also a large shareholder of the real estate Notias Constructions Company, director of operations of Cardiff Holdings Inc., director of operations of Liverpool Holdings Inc., and until June 2013, the major shareholder and Vice President of the famous Greek football club AEK Athens.

 Family and education

 Son of the late Harry N. Notias and Phyllis Thravalos, he had a beloved sister named Irene.
 His father, "Captain Harry" as he was fondly known, immigrated in the early 1940s from the Greek island Chios and became a US citizen.
 He was a selfmade man who achieved the American dream.
 He came from a close-knit family of modest means, became a captain in the U.S. Maritime Service and later founded a successful shipping business, Independence Maritime Agency Inc., with offices in New York and Greece.
 Nicholas followed his father roots and values, and after graduating with a Bachelor of Arts (1988) and a Master of Business Administration (1990) from Fordham University, took over the family business.
 Nikos Notias is married to Maria C. Los, Deputy Chairman of Christie's Auction Houses and Head of Client Advisory Americas at Christie's Auction Houses.